How to Avoid Some Common Mistakes

 Number three, with the Idea Statement.
 The challenge I see most often here is when people start to introduce the Change as the Idea.
 But the Idea, just like the Problem Statement, is also descriptive.
 It’s an opportunity for you to introduce an additional piece of information: a discovery, a realization, a value, a core belief, something that gets people to understand why the Problem is such a problem, but also that creates the understanding and agreement that’s necessary for them to say yes to the Change.

-Finally, with the Actions, the thing I see most commonly here is that people just have too many of them.
+Finally, with the Actions, the common mistakes I see here are that people just have too many of them.
 Now it can be that in a book, or in a much longer paper, or something where people are going spend time, that you could have 12 or 15 steps.
 But when someone needs to understand something quickly they really can’t hold more than three to five pieces of information at a time.

 So, to the extent that you can, chunk that information in your Action Steps.
 Chunk it based on a process: “We need to do step A, step B, step C.” Or you can chunk it based on criteria: “In order to have this change happen, we need to make sure that these three things are in place.”
 Or you can chunk it based on categories: “We need to make this change in these three areas, locally, globally, personally.”